Leanpub Header

 By the end, you will have built Nanocode, a terminal-based coding agent that:

-• Reads and writes files in your codebase (The Hands)
+• Reads, writes, and surgically edits files in your codebase

-• Executes shell commands and tests (The Feedback Loop)
+• Executes shell commands and self-corrects from errors

 You will learn that an agent is just four things:

-2. The Tools: Python functions (Read, Write, Run)
+2. The Tools - Python functions (Read, Write, Edit, Run, Search)

-4. The Loop: A while True loop that ties it all together
+4. The Loop - a while True that ties it all together

 Along the way, you will test everything.
-You will build a FakeBrain test double that allows you to run full pytest suites instantly—verifying complex agent logic without burning API credits.
+You will build a FakeBrain test double that lets you run full pytest suites instantly - verifying complex agent logic without burning API credits.
+You will swap between cloud and local models with a single command, running the brain on your own laptop for free via Ollama.

-The Final Exam: In the last chapter, you will use your agent to build a complete Snake game in Pygame without writing a single line of code yourself.
-You will speak the plan, and your agent will write, run, debug, and fix the code until the game is playable.
+In the last chapter, you will use your agent to build a complete Snake game in Pygame without writing a single line of code yourself.
+You speak the plan; the agent writes, runs, debugs, and fixes the code until the game is playable.

 If you can read Python and want to understand what's actually happening inside AI agents, this book is for you.